SevenSeas-Tech/dem-ensino/README.md

 # Devlog

+* September 2022 - Finished designing the database the documentation can be found [here](https://github.com/SevenSeas-Tech/demen-backend/blob/main/DATABASE.MD).

-October 2022 - After tryind (and failing) to continue the development after several months, I've decided to re-do the project.
+* September 2022 - After tryind (and failing) to continue the development after several months, I've decided to re-do the project.
 Not the code, but the documentation.
 Restarting without a good doc made my life miserable, so I'll only go back to coding after the project design is ready.

-November 2021 - I thought about using monorepo, but I changed my mind.
+* November 2021 - I thought about using monorepo, but I changed my mind.
 A monorepo would add an unecessary level of complexity.
 So the application, thus, the code is split in several repositories.

   ## Backend

+  Backend development in on project step again.

+  * October 2022 - Routes are now beeing planned and documented.

-  I decided to change the table users.
+  I decided to change the users table.
 Now we have staff_members and students, both inherit users properties.

   Postgres has a feature that allows me to select all child entities into users table without duplicity.